-The CesrTA program offers unique opportunities for ECE research in preparation for the ILC EDR.
-In particular we can:
+The CesrTA program offers unique opportunities for ECE research as part of the ILC TDP-I. In particular we can:

-- Study the growth and suppression of the electron cloud in damping wigglers meeting ILC specifications, and compare the simulations for electron cloud growth with experimental observations. - Study the impact of the electron cloud on the dynamics of ultra low emittance beams and compare with simulations to predict the performance of the ILC damping rings.
+- Study the growth and suppression of the electron cloud in damping wigglers meeting ILC specifications, and compare the simulations for electron cloud growth with experimental observations. - Study EC growth and suppression in dipole, quadrupole and drift regions. - Study the impact of the electron cloud on the dynamics of ultra low emittance beams and compare with simulations to predict the performance of the ILC damping rings.